 How are you paralyzed; by hope or is it something else?

-Let me give you an example: In a hypothetical situation, I get the rare opportunity to continually poke you with a hot iron and it burns you and it hurts, but you can push it away and you know that you can control how far in the poker goes every time it pokes you.
-You know it will never kill you.
-It hurts and it burns, but If I gave you the option to continue to endure that pain every day or to walk into a dark room where you believe there may be dangers around any corner in that room that you may not see.
+Say someone gave you the option to continue to endure every day, or to walk into a dark room.
+This is a room where you believe there may be dangers around any corner.
+You’ve been taught to believe that there are things in that room that you may not see.
 Would you take the risk to walk into the room, or would you stay and persist with the poking?

 Find more support from the experts that I work directly with here: